- Personal Development and Professional Learning for Teachers – Introduction

 Your work life is not your life if you’re a teacher.
 Life is much more than just work.
 This is pretty similar with student life when you are in assessments season.
 Therefore, those tips may be useful for you, too even if you’re not studying anymore.
 And the work life has limitations because it’s not based on personal preferences more than often.

 On the other hand, the work life is your life, indeed.
 You have some formation in the discipline of education already, you’ve got experience and – most of all – you’re at school all or half a day long.
 Then, prep and correction tasks fill your afternoons, evenings, and at times, nights.
 Day in, day out.
 How do personal development and work life come together?
-If you are a woman in the teaching job you may want to check a useful website for professional women here.
+If you are a woman in the teaching job you may want to check a useful website for professional women.
 It does not address specific concerns in the field of education.

 Professional learning for teachers requires first of all discipline.
 It’s a sense to know when to work and when not to work at home.
 I’d recommend to taking at least one day off per week.
 Otherwise, work always surrounds you, and if you don’t set inner limits there’s just no end to organizing files, preparing lessons, optimizing new material, doing research or a skill enhancement.
-For more general resources, including on work-life balance go here.

 If it’s impossible for you to make the cut between working hours and free time, maybe you’d like to consider a switch to entirely working from home and setting your own schedule.
-Then, this post is for you.
+Then, this related post on working at home is for you.
 On the contrary, some teachers just quit the job and leave school forever.
 They cannot think about any remote work just because it’s always been too difficult for them to reach a positive work-life balance.
 In this case, a traditional 9/5-job can be the solution if you’re able to disconnect when shutting the company’s door after a long work day.
 There’s simply no easy solution since we’re all individuals with subjective limits, physical or emotional capacity.